VirtusLab/git-machete-intellij-plugin/README.md

 <br/>

 When a branch was merged (and sometimes in other cases as well), you probably want to remove this branch from branch layout.
-To do this with ease (and without manual editing of `machete` file) you can use `Slide Out Selected Branch` action.
+To do this with ease (and without editing `machete` file manually), you can use `Slide Out Selected Branch` action.
-This action will modify the branch layout, removing the entry for the selected branch `X` and reattaching `X`'s children as new children of `X`'s parent.
+This action will modify the branch layout, removing the entry for the selected branch `X` and reattaching `X`'s children as new children of `X`'s parent.<br/>

 If `machete.slideOut.deleteLocalBranch` git configuration key is set to `true`, then this action will also delete `X` branch from the underlying git repository (and not just from `.git/machete` file).
 The easiest way to set this key is using `git config --add machete.slideOut.deleteLocalBranch true` command inside a given repository.
 If you want to set this key globally (to be used for all repositories that don't have this key set explicitly), add `--global` option to the previous command.